humdingerb/clipdinger/Readme.md

 The _Move up_ and _Move down_ buttons allow for re-ordering the currently selected favorite.
 _DEL_ or choosing _Remove favorite_ from the context menu eliminates an entry. _Edit title_ let's you choose another title for it.
 By default, the contents of the clip is displayed, just like for the history list on the left.

+You can quickly switch between history and favorites lists with _CursorRight/Left_.

 This is the settings window, summoned with _Settings..._ from the _History_ menu:

 ![screenshot](./images/clipdinger-settings.png)